 Whether your case ends with private settlement talks or goes all the way to a civil courtroom, you’ll have slim odds of getting a favorable outcome without a seasoned Quakertown burn injury lawyer.
-Fortunately, the help you need is available from Ostroff Injury Law.
+Fortunately, the help you need is available from Ostroff Godshall Injury and Accident Lawyers.

 Founding Partner Jon Ostroff and Managing Partner Rich Godshall have a long track record of success and have obtained millions in verdicts for these types of cases.
 Recently, we obtained $1.2 million for a client who suffered severe burn injuries from an electrical shock on the job.
 Let us fight for you, too.